Chalcatzingo: Monument 1 (El Rey) and the "Water Dancing Group"

 The first group of reliefs lies high on the hillside of Cerro Chalcatzingo.
 Their apparent common theme of rain and fertility has led Kent Reilly to name this the Water Dancing Group.

-This group is dominated by the best known carving from Chalcatzingo: Monument 1, also known as "El Rey" (The King).
-"El Rey" is a life-size carving of a human-like figure seated inside a cave with a wide opening; the shape of the opening represents one-half of a quatrefoil.
+This group is dominated by the best known carving from Chalcatzingo: Monument 1, also known as El Rey "The King".
+El Rey is a life-size carving of a human-like figure seated inside a cave with a wide opening; the shape of the opening represents one-half of a quatrefoil.
 The point of view is from the side, and the entire cave appears cross-sectional, with the cave entrance is seen to the right of the figure.
 The cave entrance is as tall as the figure, and scroll volutes (perhaps indicating speech or perhaps wind) are issuing from it.
 The cave in which the figure sits is equipped with an eye, and its general shape could suggest that of a mouth.

 Above the cave are a number of stylized objects which have been interpreted as rain clouds, with exclamation-like objects ("!") appearing to fall from them.
 These have been generally interpreted as raindrops.

-The seated figure, "El Rey", is dressed ornately.
+The seated figure, El Rey, is dressed ornately.
 He or she is seated on an elaborate scroll holding another scroll.
 Since this carving is situated above a major natural water channel that once supplied water to Chalcatzingo, the scene has been interpreted as a leader using his power to bring water to the region.
-However, "El Rey" has also variously been identified as a rain deity, the "God of the Mountain" - a forerunner of the Aztec's Tepeyollotl, or as the jaguar god who inhabits the caves.
+However, El Rey has also variously been identified as a rain deity, the "God of the Mountain" - a forerunner of the Aztec's Tepeyollotl, or as the jaguar god who inhabits the caves.

 "A striking parallel exists between the imagery of Chalcatzingo Monument 1 and Izapa Stela 8, both of which feature elite individuals enthroned within a quatrefoil."

-In addition to "El Rey", the Water Dancing Group includes five smaller bas-reliefs, all depicting various saurian-like creatures sitting atop scrolls underneath exclamation-like objects (again most likely raindrops) falling from what appear to be clouds.
+In addition to El Rey, the Water Dancing Group includes five smaller bas-reliefs, all depicting various saurian-like creatures sitting atop scrolls (though Reilly refers to these as "lazy [sideways] S" patterns) underneath exclamation-like objects (again most likely raindrops) falling from what appear to be clouds.

-These five bas-reliefs—Monuments 5/6, 8, 11, 14, and 15—stretch eastward from Monument 1, separated from it by Cerro Chalcatzingo’s primary natural water channel.
+These five bas-reliefs—Monuments 5/6, 8, 11, 14, and 15—stretch eastward from Monument 1, separated from it by Cerro Chalcatzingo's primary natural water channel.
 These bas-reliefs can only be viewed sequentially, which leads some researchers to suggest that they are likely a pictorial or processional sequence.

 The second group

 The second group also consists of bas-reliefs, but they have been carved upon the loose stone slabs and boulders at the foot of the mountain rather than on the mountainside.
-They are larger than those of the Water Dancing group (all but "El Rey") and the carvings primarily depict fantastic creatures dominating outlined human figures:
+They are larger than those of the Water Dancing group (all but El Rey) and the carvings primarily depict fantastic creatures dominating outlined human figures: